 #> convergence, Rhat=1).

 The printed summary of results shows that the posterior probability distribution for the intercept, which in this case represents the mean log-mortality rate, is centered on \(-4.183\), which is a mortality rate of \(e^{-4.183} = 153\) per 10,000.
-The 2.5% and 97.5% columns provide the bounds on the 95% credible interval (CI) for each parameter; the CI for the intercept is [-4.22, -4.14].2
+The 2.5%

-Provide the fitted model, fit, and the spatial data, georgia, to the sp_diag function to see a set of spatial model diagnostics:
+function to see a set of spatial model diagnostics:

 sp_diag(fit, georgia)

 The point-interval plot on the left shows the raw mortality rates (the raw outcome data) on the x-axis, the fitted values on the y-axis, and a ‘perfect fit’ (slope = 1, intercept = 0) line for reference.
 We can see that a number of the fitted values have posterior means that deviate from the observations; but this “shrinkage” towards the mean is not necessarily a problem.
-In fact, it is often desirable insofar as it indicates that these are counties for which our data provide very little evidence as to what the risk of death is (i.e., the population is very small).
+It is often desirable insofar as it indicates that these are counties for which our data provide very little evidence as to what the risk of death is (i.e., the population is very small).
 (For discussions of information pooling and other topics as well, see McElreath (2016) and Haining and Li (2020)).

 The middle panel is a Moran scatter plot of the model residuals, and the map shows the mean residual for each county.3

-In this case, there is a small amount of residual autocorrelation, and the map indicates that this derives from a slight north-south/metropolitan-rural trend.
+In this case, there is possibly a small amount of residual autocorrelation, and the map indicates that this derives from a slight north-south/metropolitan-rural trend.
 The trend in the residuals suggests that shrinking towards the mean mortality rate may be less than ideal in this case—and potentially biased (socially)—because it appears that county-level mortality risk may be somewhat higher in the southern half of the state than in the greater Atlanta metropolitan area.

-We could extend the model to address this concern by using one of geostan’s spatial models (e.g., stan_car), by adding one or more (substantively meaningful) covariates, or potentially both.
+We could extend the model to address this concern by using one of geostan’s spatial models (e.g., stan_car

 Anselin, Luc.
 1995.
 “Local Indicators of Spatial Association—Lisa.”
 Georgaphical Analysis 27 (2): 93–115.